KhiopsML/khiops-doc/docs/setup/pip.md

 Opting for `pip` is ideal for those with a comprehensive grasp of Python's ecosystem and an understanding of operating system specifics.
 This approach, while offering adaptability for custom setups, necessitates knowledge of environment setup and dependency handling.

-The `khiops` binary must be installed as a prerequisite, which also ensures the installation of the appropriate version of `MPICH` required for the library.
+The Khiops binaries must be installed as a prerequisite.
+This also ensures the installation of the appropriate version of `MPICH` library.

 We support :simple-python: **Python from 3.8 to 3.11**.
-For users on :simple-kaggle: **Kaggle Notebooks** or :simple-googlecolab: **Google Colaboratory**, we have tested and recommend using the :simple-anaconda: **Conda** package for installing Khiops.

 === "Ubuntu/Debian"

     You need to download and install the `khiops-core` package (via Apt) and then the Khiops library (via Pip).
-You can do this through the following command:
+You can do this through the following shell commands:
     ``` sh
     CODENAME=$(lsb_release -cs) && \
     TEMP_DEB="$(mktemp)" && \